Chart Color Schemes

 Parkes Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Parkes Surrounds had 95.5% houses and 4.5% other dwellings in its dwelling structure as of the latest Census.
-This compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
-Home ownership in Parkes Surrounds was 50.7%, with mortgages at 26.9% and rentals at 22.4%.
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,200 and the national average of $1,863.
-Median weekly rent in Parkes Surrounds was $180, compared to Non-Metro NSW's $220 and the national figure of $375.
+Parkes Surrounds' dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.5% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Parkes Surrounds stood at 50.7%, with mortgaged dwellings at 26.9% and rented ones at 22.4%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,733.
+Median weekly rent in Parkes Surrounds was $180, compared to $330 in Non-Metro NSW.
+Nationally, mortgage repayments were significantly lower at $1,083 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing